juishah14/Python-Microservice-with-CI-CD/README.md

 This Python Microservice equipped with CI/CD was developed using the NASA API, Fast API, Docker, and AWS services (ECR, Codebuild, ECS/App Runner).
 Using the defined routes, users can retrieve information on NASA and its various missions and scientific discoveries, as well as perform a search of the NASA Image and Video library.

-This Containerized Paas Microservice has been designed such that it can be scaled to create a production-level Dev-Ops workflow and infrastructure, equipped with unit and end-to-end tests, formatting and lint checks, and continuous deployment of your container to AWS.
+This Containerized Paas Microservice has been designed such that it can be scaled to create a production-level Dev-Ops workflow and infrastructure, equipped with unit and end-to-end tests, formatting and lint checks, and continuous deployment of its container to AWS.

 <br>